 In patisseries (cookie shops) all over Morocco there are plates stacked high with small cookies of dozens of shapes.
-There is also a menu offering smoothies, tea and coffee.
+There is also a menu offering smoothies, tea, and coffee.
+But the most popular and possibly most authentic Moroccan drink you can have is the avocado smoothie.

 The first time I went into a patisserie to have tea and cookies my husband ordered an avocado smoothie.